 - Krios G3i with K3 cost 5000 SEK per 24h slot or 2000 SEK per 3h Autogrid screening slot.

-- Consultant work or assistance outside training 550 SEK per hour.
+- Consultant work, assistance outside training or training non-KI personnel 550 SEK per hour.

 - Usage of sample preparation equipment 100 SEK per hour with minimal booking time 2 hrs.

-Note for other academic access/training: Pricing for access for other academic access/training is twice the prices stated above (except hourly staff time charge).
-Only KI personnel may be main operators of the instruments so staff setup time will typically need to be added to the total cost of access for external academic users.
+Pricing for other academic access/training is twice the prices stated above (except hourly staff time charge).
+Since the internal prices are subsidized by KI they are reserved for KI groups only with personnel that are employed by KI and where all accumulated costs are internally billed.
+Furthermore, only KI personnel may be the main operators of the Krios so staff setup time will typically need to be added to the total cost of access for external academic users.
+KI personnel are defined as employed by KI or associated hospitals and where all accumulated costs are internally billed i.e. not to clinics or other universities.
 All prices are subject to local KI overhead (currently 22.5%).
-For industry access, please contact us."
+For industry access, please contact us.

 Stefan Eriksson (chair) Lecturer senior, Department of Physiology and Pharmacology